 Step 2: The use of the stolen identity

-Some of the most common ways thieves use this personal data include:
+Some of the most common ways identity thieves use personal data include:

 Step 3: The discovery and correction of identity theft